The Coherence Fee

 Alternative frameworks outperform.
 The coherence fee is one formalization of compositional verification.
 If a different approach — one not based on sheaf cohomology, or not based on topological invariants at all — provides equivalent diagnostic and enforcement capability with lower overhead, the specific framework loses its advantage even if the verification problem remains.

 Non-Bitcoin rails suffice.
-If issuer-backed stablecoins or permissioned settlement layers prove adequate for fraud proof settlement — because freeze risk is lower than assumed, because issuer credit risk is manageable, because the relevant transaction sizes and durations don't trigger the failure modes identified here and in Bitcoin After Money — then the Bitcoin-specific thesis reduces to a preference rather than a constraint.
+If issuer-backed stablecoins or permissioned settlement layers prove adequate for fraud-proof settlement — because freeze risk is lower than assumed, because issuer credit risk is manageable, because the relevant transaction sizes and durations do not trigger the failure modes identified here and in Bitcoin After Money — then the Bitcoin-specific thesis reduces to a preference rather than a constraint.

 Closing